ericleek03/ME405-Romi-Project/README.md

   - [test_observer_task](#test_observer_task)
   - [map_task](#map_task)

-Shared variables are created by using task_share.py to allow for communication through tasks without blocking.
+Shared variables were created by using task_share.py to allow for communication through tasks without blocking.
 Each task is set up as a generator function with each generator having a corresponding priority and run speed based on the importance of the task.
 This is shown at the bottom the very bottom of the main.py file.

 ### Task Diagram